Skip to main content

 OAuth token refresh failed

 Cause: The OAuth refresh token has expired or been revoked.
+Refresh tokens are long-lived but can be invalidated by password changes, conditional access policy updates, or admin revocation.
 Solutions:

 1. Disconnect and reconnect via OAuth